Tech Stack and Architecture Overview

 Onboarding a new blockchain requires writing our DLC management contracts and associated example contracts, to the new framework.
 This generally takes only a few weeks to implement, followed by a period of time for security assessment and testing.

 Because our tool's purpose is to bridge to native Bitcoin, nearly any blockchain that does financial transactions of any kind is a strong candidate for integration.
-We don't rely on any specific technologies of the underlying blockchain, as most of the heavy lifting is done by the Bitcoin wallets and our decentralized set of Bitcoin Oracles.
+We don't rely on any specific technologies of the underlying blockchain, as most of the heavy lifting is done by the Bitcoin wallets and our decentralized set of Bitcoin Attestors.
 This means there are very few requirements on the blockchain, and we plan to be able to develop our tools into many of them.

 A key component of the DLC.Link architecture is our inclusion in various BTC supporting wallets.
-DLCs are designed so that the smart contracts and Bitcoin Oracles know as little about the details of the bitcoin payments and wallets as possible.
+DLCs are designed so that the smart contracts and Bitcoin Attestors know as little about the details of the bitcoin payments and wallets as possible.
 This is a great security feature, and means the wallets themselves need to do a good deal of DLC signing.

 Two types of wallets are anticipated as being needed, one for end users, and one for application services that enterprises would run in an automated fashion.